Windmill-City/fcpu-zh-cn/readme.md

 ### Program
-Programs for fCPU are entered in plain text in simplified [assembly language][1] and consists of lines.
+Programs for fCPU are entered in plain text in simplified assembly language (this guide is enough for a quick study) and consists of lines.
 Each line represents one instruction.
 An instruction consists of mnemonics and operands.
 For example: `mov out1 123[item=copper-ore]`, here `mov` is a mnemonic,` out1` is the first operand, `123[item=copper-ore]` is the second operand.